 The Client-Attorney Assistance Program, or CAAP, is a voluntary confidential dispute resolution service of the State Bar of Texas.
 Its objective is to facilitate communication and the transfer of appropriate documents, as well as foster productive dialogue to help Texas lawyers and their clients resolve minor concerns, disputes, or misunderstandings impacting the attorney-client relationship.
-In 2018-2019, CAAP resolved 1,126 matters, the highest number of resolutions since the 2013-2014 bar year.
+In 2019-2020, CAAP resolved 1,016 matters.